 How long do you plan to be at the new location?
 Are you planning to make this a permanent move or are you looking for a change of pace with the possibility of moving on again in the future?
 Even if you are currently living alone now, if you are planning to make this a permanent move, consider things such as school systems if you hope to have kids in the future.
 If there is a chance you will stay long-term, does the new location offer nearby activities that interest you?
 What is the culture like, and does it fit your desired lifestyle?
 You want to make sure there are enough things going on there, enough museums, trails, parks that you would frequent, if this is supposed to be a long-term commitment.
 Research social activities and ways to network and make new friends.

 Whether you’re moving for personal reasons or because of a job opportunity, make sure you find out the easiest time to move and plan the move accordingly if possible.
-If you’re moving from Florida to New England, try to take into account the chance of being slowed down by snow and ice if you were considering the move in the winter months.
-Or maybe you’re moving to a popular tourist area that have high traffic during certain months of the year.
+If you’re moving in New England, try to take into account the chance of being slowed down by snow and ice if you were considering the move in the winter months.
+Or maybe you’re moving to a popular tourist area that has high traffic during certain months of the year.
 If you can take these situations into account and plan around them, your move will become that much easier.

 Do you have a Plan B if this falls through?
 Even the best laid out plans can go awry, so make sure you have the resources and finances for a back-up plan.
 It is possible you might absolutely hate your new environment, or maybe the job was far less glamorous than you anticipated.
 Will you have a place to go back to if you have to move back home?
 Do you have another destination in mind that you have researched if you cannot stay?
 And most importantly, do you have the finances to move again so quickly?